-Some of these environmentally responsible companies sell “mattresses-in-a-box,” which are delivered in a small box and expand.
+Some of these environmentally responsible companies sell “mattresses-in-a-box,” which are delivered in a small box and expand when opened.
 Earth911 collected supply chain, certification, and manufacturing details for 10 sustainable mattress manufacturers to help shoppers find the best earth-friendly sleep.
 We’ve filtered out all companies that do not make an explicit promise that their products are green and healthy.

-To view our complete printable comparison chart, click the image below.
+To view our printable comparison chart, click the image below.

 Our Rating Criteria

-The factors we considered when assessing the environmental-friendliness and sustainability include the following keystones.
+The factors we considered when assessing a mattress’ environmental friendliness and sustainability include the following keystones.

 Company Supply Chain